Home

 "marry" becomes "married" and is pronounced "marry/d/" (two syllables)

-You can also give the student a list of the endings that take /t/ or /d/ sounds.
-ESL students often feel more comfortable memorizing such a list, but as I mentioned above, memorization will not work for all situations.
+You can also give learners a list of the endings that take /t/ or /d/ sounds.
+ESL and EFL students often feel more comfortable memorizing such a list, but as I mentioned above, memorization will not work for all situations.

-Common past participles used as adjectives with an additional syllable are: aged, blessed, crooked, dogged, learned, ragged, and wretched.
+Common past participles used as adjectives with an additional syllable are: aged, blessed, crooked, dogged, learned, and ragged.

-Fortunately, this exceptions doesn't apply to teaching pronunciation of English past tense verbs, just past participles when they are used as adjectives.
+Fortunately, these exceptions do not apply to teaching pronunciation of English past tense verbs, just pronunciation of past participles when they are used as adjectives.

 From English Past Tense Pronunciation to Teaching ESL to Adults Home